 On the Christmas Markets you can also find typical Czech Christmas tree ornaments for example hand-blown and painted glass balls, bells or wooden, paper garlands.

-The markets are open daily from 10 a.m. until 7 p.m. weekdays and from 9 a.m until 8 p.m. weekends.
+These markets are open daily from 10 a.m. until 10 p.m., food and refreshment stalls: from 10 a.m until midnight.